-- 4.1.
-Reduced overall car use should be the main metric for success of a travel plan and its associated interventions.
-Modal shift is also a significant metric, particularly in terms of quantifying the success of any interventions designed to change the primary mode choice for essential journeys.
-Data, in this respect, is key. - 4.2.
+- quantifying the success of any interventions designed to change the primary mode choice for essential journeys.
+Data, in this respect, is key. - 3.12.
 Unfortunately, data for staff commuting and patient travel is not well established across NHSScotland at the time of writing.
 The majority of information that currently exists is travel survey data.
-Whilst somewhat useful, they cannot be used as the sole source of information for understanding travel habits due to historically poor response rates and the sporadic nature of when surveys were completed. - 4.3.
-Regardless, the use of surveys for assessing travel habits is encouraged as they can be helpful in supporting Boards to gauge how sites are performing in line with expected outcomes.
-Additionally, there are times when a snapshot view of travel habits is required such as coinciding with Board or national reporting. - 4.4.
-The following outlines the steps required to form a data management plan in relation to transport and travel: - identification identify what information, if any, exists at Board level.
+Whilst somewhat useful, they cannot be used as the sole source of information for understanding travel habits due to historically poor response rates and the sporadic nature of when surveys were completed. - 3.13.
+Regardless, the use of surveys for assessing travel habits is encouraged as they can be helpful in supporting NHS boards to gauge how sites are performing in line with expected outcomes.
+Additionally, there are times when a snapshot view of travel habits is required such as coinciding with NHS board or national reporting. - 3.14.
+Recording some modes of travel is more challenging, such as walking or wheeling because these practices are often combined with public transport use, for example, and can be overlooked by respondents in travel surveys.
+Using walking or cycling counters could help counteract this, depending on available funding. - 3.15.
+The following outlines the steps required to form a data management plan in relation to transport and travel: - identification identify what information, if any, exists at NHS board level.
 For example, some data may exist from historic travel surveys that can provide anecdotal information on general travel habits, such as single occupancy car journeys - external sources it is prudent to check external sources of information.
-In this case, the Board's respective Regional Transport Partnership (RTP) should be consulted in the first instance.
+In this case, the NHS board's respective Regional Transport Partnership (RTP) should be consulted in the first instance.
 Whilst the RTP may not have site-specific information, other regional insights may be available.
 Given the role of RTPs, their objectives will align with national priorities.
 Communication with the RTP is beneficial in any case and will be expanded on in Section 9 - gap analysis after clarifying what data is available and useful, a gap analysis should be undertaken.
-This is a good opportunity to identify what information the Board requires and where it is likely to come from (internally or externally) - data gathering and monitoring before embarking on data collection and monitoring, undertaking a Data Protection Impact Assessment (DPIA) is recommended.
+This is a good opportunity to identify what information the NHS board requires and where it is likely to come from (internally or externally) - data gathering and monitoring before embarking on data collection and monitoring, undertaking a Data Protection Impact Assessment (DPIA) is recommended.
 Undertaking a DPIA will ensure the collection and use of data meets General Data Protection Regulation (GDPR) requirements, is considered fair use of data, and the handling of data conforms to local policies and standards.
 It can also be beneficial for outlining the roles and responsibilities for ongoing data collection and management.
-Contact your local data team for more specific information - defining a data management plan is key to planning the frequency of data collection and how it will be analysed.
+Contact your local data team for more specific information - definitions defining a data management plan is key to planning the frequency of data collection and how it will be analysed.
 Data gathering can be split into two parts.
-Firstly, collecting data at a Board level is likely to be through surveys.
+Firstly, collecting data at a NHS board level is likely to be through surveys.
 Secondly, data collection from external sources should also be considered.
-RTPs should be engaged with at this stage, in addition to Transport Scotland, the Office for National Statistics (ONS) and third sector organisations such as Sustrans and Cycling Scotland as required.
+RTPs should be engaged with at this stage, in addition to Transport Scotland, the Office for National Statistics (ONS) and third sector organisations such as Sustrans and Cycling Scotland as required

-5. Travel plan evaluation
+4. Travel plan evaluation